 The Federal Government's Coronavirus Aid, Relief, and Economic Security (CARES) Act is an emergency relief program created to help businesses recover.

 The Small Business Administration’s (SBA) application deadline for the Paycheck Protection Program (PPP) Loans expired at 11:59pm, August 8, 2020.
 Webster is no longer accepting PPP applications.
 You may have heard that Congress is discussing new legislation.
 If legislation is passed and signed into law, we stand ready to resume accepting new PPP applications.

 PPP loan forgiveness

-If you received your Small Business Administration (SBA) Paycheck Protection Program (PPP) Loan proceeds, you’re likely considering the next step of the PPP process by applying for loan forgiveness from the SBA.
+Thank you for choosing Webster for your Small Business Administration (SBA) Paycheck Protection Program (PPP) Loan.
+You’re likely considering the next step of applying for loan forgiveness from the SBA.

-- Creating greater flexibility on the use of Loan funds.
-For example, lowering the required Loan Amount percentage that must be spent on payroll-related costs from 75% to 60%
+- Lowering the required loan amount percentage that must be spent on payroll-related costs from 75% to 60%

-- Lengthening the Covered Period businesses have to use the Loan proceeds from 8 weeks to 24 weeks
+- Lengthening the covered period businesses have to use the loan proceeds from 8 to 24 weeks

 - Extending the June 30 deadline to rehire workers until December 31, 2020

 In general, payroll costs paid or incurred during the covered period are eligible for forgiveness.